skiano/president/README.md

 #### The Player Function

 To play the game, you create a player function that expresses your strategy.
 This function will be called each time an event is going to happen in the game.
-When the event is your turn, you return a 'move'.
-See more about this below.
+When the event is your turn you may return cards you would like to play.

 ```javascript
 function player(isMyTurn, myView) {